7ute/laravel-provision/README.md

 ## Provision files

 The provision files are run in their chronological order.
-Only the files that have not been yet provisionned are run.
+Only the files that have not been yet provisioned are run.
 You can access the current app through `$this->container` and current console through `$this->command`.

 ## Q&A